Pension system in SwedenWhen you work in Sweden, you earn the right to build up a Swedish general pension.

 The Swedish general pension is composed of different elements, some of which are linked to your income.

-In most workplaces there are agreements between labour market partners, which means that the employee earns an income-related pension.
+In most workplaces there are agreements between labour market partners so called “collective treaty agreements”, which means that the employee earns an income-related pension.
 In Sweden, this is called a “Public servant pension”.
 When you start working in Sweden, it is a good idea to familiarise yourself with the agreements in this connection at your workplace.

-Although you earn both a state pension and a public servant pension, you can choose to supplement them with a private pension.
+Although you earn both a public pension and an occupational pension, you can choose to supplement them with a private pension.
 A private pension is an optional scheme that you can draw up through your bank or pension company.
 Therefore, they are also the ones you should contact for more information on private pension savings.

 Get an overview of your pension

 At Pensionsmyndigheten (the Swedish Pensions Agency) you can get more information about the Swedish pension system.
-You can also find general information about the Swedish and Danish pension systems from Försäkringskassan (the Swedish Social Insurance Agency) at Øresunddirekt in Malmö.
+You can also find general information about the Swedish and Danish pension systems from Øresunddirekt informationcenter in Malmø.